narrowspark/automatic/docs/CONFIGURATORS.md

 ### Env Configurator `env`

-Adds the given list of environment variables to the `.env` and `.env.dist` files stored in the root of your application project:
+Adds the given list of environment variables to the `.env` and `.env.dist` files stored in the root of your app project:

 ```json
 {